Please Select Region Relevant to you:

 We may conduct security checks or receive the results of any tests or examinations.
 We may also receive performance feedback, any complaint from or about you in the workplace, information about a workplace accident involving you, and information about any insurance investigation, litigation, registration or professional disciplinary matter, criminal matter, inquest or enquiry in which you are involved.

-When you attend our office for an interview or participate in a telephone interview with us, we may record the information you give us either electronically or manually.
+We also collect information from other sources or from our offline interactions with you, such as when you attend our office for an interview or participate in a telephone interview with us.
+We may record the information you give us either electronically or manually.
 Where practicable, the purpose for which we collect personal information and the consequences of not providing it will be made clear at the time of collection.

 We may automatically collect personal information through your use of the Website.
 This information includes: